WeblateOrg/weblate/docs/admin/access.rst

 Users with the :guilabel:`Can manage ACL rules for a project` privilege (see :ref:`privileges`) can also manage users in projects with access control turned on through the project page.
-You can add users, or remove them from a projec,t or make them owners of it.
+You can add users, or remove them from a project, or make them owners of it.

 The user management is available in the :guilabel:`Tools` menu of a project: